Toeplitz operators on the weighted Bergman spaces of quotient domains: Preliminaries

 \subsection{One-dimensional representations of pseudoreflection groups}

 Since the one-dimensional representations of a finite pseudoreflection group $G$ play an important role in our discussion, we elaborate on some relevant results for the same.
-We denote the subset of all one-dimensional representations of $G$ in $\w{G}$ by $\w{G}_1$. \begin{defn} A hyperplane $H$ in $\C^d$ is called reflecting if there exists a pseudoreflection in $G$ acting trivially on $H$. \end{defn} For a pseudoreflection $\sigma \in G,$ define $H_{\sigma} := \ker(I_d - \sigma).$ By definition, the subspace $H_{\sigma}$ has dimension $d-1$.
+We denote the set of equivalence classes of one-dimensional representations of $G$ by $\w{G}_1$. \begin{defn} A hyperplane $H$ in $\C^d$ is called reflecting if there exists a pseudoreflection in $G$ acting trivially on $H$. \end{defn} For a pseudoreflection $\sigma \in G,$ define $H_{\sigma} := \ker(I_d - \sigma).$ By definition, the subspace $H_{\sigma}$ has dimension $d-1$.
 Clearly, $\sigma$ fixes the hyperplane $H_{\sigma}$ pointwise.
 Hence each $H_\sigma$ is a reflecting hyperplane.
 By definition, $H_\sigma$ is the zero set of a non-zero homogeneous linear polynomial $L_\sigma$ on $\C^d$, determined up to a non-zero constant multiple, that is, $H_\sigma = \{\bl z\in\C^d: L_\sigma(\bl z) = 0\}$.
 Moreover, the elements of $G$ acting trivially on a reflecting hyperplane forms a cyclic subgroup of $G$.